NSFCUSWIFTPASS/RF_survey/README.md

 These surveys can be run from the command in Linux or via the RF Survey GUI.
 An example command line basic survey is:

-The GUI can be run on Mac or Linux:
+The GUI can be run on Mac or Linux, not currently supported for Windows:
 ```
 cd RF_survey
 conda create -n GUI